10 reasons to go to Olinda Pernambuco

 1. Its UNESCO-listed historic center

 Strolling through its cobblestone streets lined with colorful houses is a true delight.
-With its baroque churches and colonial buildings, Olinda feels like an open-air museum.

 Every alleyway seems to tell the story of the city, offering a unique atmosphere where the past and present blend in perfect harmony.